domestia-mods/domestia-vendor-choice/README.md

 ## Status

-Beta.
+Development preview.

-This mod is released and playable, but it is still being tested and balanced on the Domestia server.
-Recipes, block behavior, and documentation may continue to change as gameplay balance is refined.
+This mod is being developed and tested on the Domestia server.
+Tools, recipes, behavior, balance, and documentation may continue to change as the gameplay model is refined.

 ## Support